-- MAKE A BETTER STROKE: Designed by PGA pros Richard Woodhouse and Grant Field, used on tour by Cameron Smith, this putting arc training aid features a curved, patented mirror that represents a 15-degree natural arc, which provides real-time feedback for every stroke.
-Our putting alignment guide helps boost consistency in your swing and posture for control and accuracy.
+- EXPERIENCE IMPROVED STROKES: Designed by PGA professionals Richard Woodhouse and Grant Field, our putting arc training aid showcases a uniquely curved, patented putting mirror that shows a 15-degree natural arc, offering immediate feedback with every stroke.
+Our alignment guide fosters consistency in your swing and posture for better control and accuracy.

-- LOWER GOLF SCORE: Whether you’re a beginner, master, or golf enthusiast, our golf putting training aids feature a two-sided design that benefits both right-handed and left-handed golfers!
-That makes these golf alignment aids the perfect gift for your husband, dad, or brother so they can start knocking strokes off their game.
+- FOR GOLFERS OF ALL LEVELS: Whether you're just starting, a golf enthusiast, or a seasoned pro, our two-sided design benefits both right-handed and left-handed golfers.
+These golf alignment aids make the perfect gift for any golfer in your life, helping them shave strokes off their game.

-- PUTT ON-THE-GO: Complete with a high-quality, microfiber carrying pouch that will protect this portable golf swing mirror, you can practice your putts at home on your putting mat, at the office, or on the putting greens!
-Plus, this travel and storage bag can be used as a cleaning cloth, ensuring our durable golf putting trainer is always ready for the next swing.
+- PRACTICE ANYWHERE: Our product comes with a premium microfiber carrying pouch, ensuring this portable golf swing mirror's protection.
+Hone your putt at home, at the office, or on the greens.
+This travel and storage bag doubles as a cleaning cloth, ensuring our durable golf putting trainer is always ready for the next swing.

 - BACK 2 BASICS GOLF WARRANTY: We're passionate about helping golfers at all skill levels excel.
 Our golf putting aid is designed to elevate the game of beginners and pros alike.
 Should you not be satisfied with our golf products for any reason, we offer a 100% refund guarantee.
 No questions asked.
 Master your game with Back 2 Basics Golf!

 Different Types of Putters